Education

 Not all biosimilars are interchangeable with the reference product.
 In order for the FDA to consider a biosimilar interchangeable with the reference product, additional requirements must be met to show they are the same, clinically, in any given patient for the same indications.
 Interchangeable biosimilars can be substituted at the pharmacy for the brand product, while non-interchangeable biosimilars require a new prescription from the prescriber.

-How will biosimilar products help members and employer groups?
+How can biosimilar products help members and employer groups?

 For members, biosimilars offer more options but the members may need a new prescription from their doctor when they switch to a biosimilar product.
-For employer groups, having competition in the market between biosimilars and the reference products creates a more competitive pricing dynamic.
+For employer groups, having competition in the market between biosimilars and the reference products creates a more competitive pricing dynamic for biosimilars.
 At SmithRx, we leverage this to source biosimilar products at the lowest net cost and pass on 100% of the savings to the employer group.
+Contact us today to learn how to save on prescription costs.

 References